18F/site-scanning/docs/Architecture.md

     - `/api/v1/domains/18f.gov/?data.status_code=200`
     - `/api/v1/scans/uswds/?data.total_score=gt:100`
     - `/api/v1/scans/uswds/?data.total_score=lt:50`
+  - You can also request pagination by adding a `page=1` parameter to any query, which will give you a request back that has next/previous links and a page number count.
+So `/api/v1/domains/?page=1` will give you the first 100 entries and `/api/v1/domains/?page=2` will give you the next 100, for example.

 The API returns metadata about the scans that we have, as well as a reference to where the scans are actually stored.
 In addition, if you go to the `/api/v1/domains/{domain}` endpoint, you will get the scan results inline